vultisig/docs/FAQ/README.md

 {% hint style="warning" %}
 **Do not store multiple Vault Share files in a single location.
 Anyone who has m Vault Shares (of a `m`-of-`n` setup) will have full access to the Vault**
 {% endhint %}

-### Can users mix and match iOS and Android devices?

-Yes!
-Vault shares and signers are device agnostic.
-Users can mix and match any devices (iOS, Android, browser apps, etc.) to be used as signers.

 ### Can users import their existing address into Vultisig?